ambulatorium/ambulatory/readme.md

 ## Road map

-Reliqui ambulatory is still under heavy development, I decided to ship it in this early stage so you can help me make it better.
+Ambulatory is still under heavy development, I decided to ship it in this early stage so you can help me make it better.
+[See the road map >>>](https://)

-Here's the plan for what's coming:

-- [x] Add tests.
-- [ ] Design a better logo. @davidhsianturi
-- [ ] Optimize CSS, move to TailwindCSS ?
-- [ ] Health check services. @davidhsianturi
-- [ ] Add text search inside listings.
-- [ ] Enhance date-time picker component.
-- [ ] Add markdown mail template.

-Ideas that need to be discussed:

-- [ ] Consult online services
-- [ ] Home care services

-And here are some ideas I'm still not sure about:

-- [ ] Localization
-- [ ] Health records
+## Security Vulnerabilities

+If you discover a security vulnerability within Ambulatory, please send an e-mail to [davidhsianturi@gmail.com](mailto:davidhsianturi@gmail.com).
+All security vulnerabilities will be promptly addressed.

 ## License

-Reliqui ambulatory is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+Ambulatory is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).